 The Early Years

-If we could travel 25 years back in time, we would find four dedicated volunteers—meteorologist Bob Short, computer expert Dick Taylor, retired ice-skating champ Rena Langenberg and businessman James Langenberg—completing the paperwork to establish the Friends of Garden of the Gods as an official nonprofit organization.
+If we could travel back in time to 1991, we would find four dedicated volunteers—meteorologist Bob Short, computer expert Dick Taylor, retired ice-skating champ Rena Langenberg and businessman James Langenberg—completing the paperwork to establish the Friends of Garden of the Gods as an official nonprofit organization.
 They are meeting in the old Visitor Center, a converted house atop the Dakota Ridge near the Garden’s south parking lot.
 The year is 1991.

 “They could find nothing more attractive, perhaps, in the whole range of the Rocky Mountains.
 Here where the air is fraught with health and vigor, and where life would be poetry.
 An idyll of blue sky…fantastic rock…high mountains and distant view, of the kind that gives wing to the imagination.”
 General William J. Palmer